 Does Your Business Need a Security Operations Center?

-A security operations center is an organizational hub of highly skilled team members and technology whose goal is to detect, prevent, and respond to cybersecurity threats.
-A security operations center continually monitors a business’ cybersecurity, preventing serious breaches in real time.
+A SOC is an organizational hub of highly skilled team members and technology whose goal is to detect, prevent and respond to cybersecurity threats.
+A SOC continually monitors a business’ cybersecurity, preventing serious breaches in real-time.

-The SOC takes into account the physical safety, the functionality of the center’s layout, and the SOC’s overall design.
+The SOC takes into account physical safety, the functionality of the center’s layout, and the SOC’s overall design.
 SOCs require several areas, including a supervisor’s office and an operational room.
-The design of each zone must optimize comfort, efficiency, and visibility during operations.
-To find out if building a security operations center is right for your company, ask yourself a few questions:
+The design of each zone must optimize comfort, efficiency and visibility during operations.
+To find out if building a SOC is right for your company, ask yourself a few questions:

 - Assess your in-house capabilities.
 Do you have the tools and expertise to build a SOC in-house?
 Building your SOC internally is possible with the right leadership and support.
 If you own a larger organization, you likely already have the in-house tools and skills to build a security operations center successfully.